-Saquiba Rahman is a recent graduate of Osgoode Hall Law School.
-She joined PooranLaw as an articling student in the fall of 2018, after having worked for the firm during her final year of law school.
-Saquiba has always been passionate about and active in the disability sector, having completed Osgoode’s Disability Law Intensive in her second year of law school at ARCH Disability Law Centre (specialized legal aid clinic).
-While at Osgoode, she also volunteered for the Accessibility for Ontarians with Disabilities Act (AODA) Alliance and served as a member of Osgoode’s Daredevils in Training Organization (DITO), which advocated for greater accessibility at the school.
+Saquiba Rahman is an Associate at PooranLaw in the areas of wills & estates planning; disability law; and corporate law for not-for-profit and charitable organizations.
+Saquiba has always been passionate about and active in the disability sector.
+While studying at Osgoode Hall Law School, Saquiba completed the Disability Law Intensive program at ARCH Disability Law Centre (specialized legal aid clinic), volunteered for the Accessibility for Ontarians with Disabilities Act (AODA) Alliance, and served as a member of Osgoode’s Daredevils in Training Organization (DITO), which advocated for greater accessibility at the school.
 In her graduating year, Saquiba received the Legal and Literacy Society’s Student Honour Award for her significant contribution to the Osgoode community.

-Prior to law school, Saquiba was a Policy Advisor to a Senator in the Parliament of Canada, where she assisted the work of the Standing Senate Committee on Human Rights and Standing Senate Committee on Foreign Affairs and International Trade.
+Prior to law school, Saquiba worked as a Policy Advisor to a Senator in the Parliament of Canada.

 Community involvement and advocacy work

-- Volunteer, Canadian Association for Muslims with Disabilities (CAM-D)
+- Past Volunteer, Ottawa Chapter, Canadian Association for Muslims with Disabilities (CAM-D/DEEN Support Services)

 While at Osgoode Hall Law School

-- Legal and Literacy Society Student Honour Award: for significant contribution to the community at Osgoode Hall
+- Legal & Literacy Society Student Honour Award, for significant contribution to the community at Osgoode Hall

-- Student, Disability Law Intensive, ARCH Disability Law Centre
+- Completed Disability Law Intensive, ARCH Disability Law Centre

-- Student, Accessibility for Ontarians with Disabilities Act (AODA) Alliance
+- Volunteer, Accessibility for Ontarians with Disabilities Act (AODA) Alliance

 - Summer Law Student, National Council of Canadian Muslims (NCCM)